cog-ai/cog-ai.github.io/index.md

 ### Contacts

-You can contact Federico Bianchi or Matteo Plamonari for information about these seminars:
+If interested, you can contact Federico Bianchi or Matteo Plamonari for information about these seminars.
+Talks proposals are very welcomed:
 + federico (dot) bianchi (at) disco (dot) unimib (dot) it
 + palmonari (at) disco (dot) unimib (dot) it